CultivateHQ/cultivateHQ.com/source/posts/2015-10-18-phoenix-elm-6.md

             List.map updateSeat model
     ```

     OK, there's a lot going on here, so let's take it line by line.
 First of all we define an Action called Toggle.
-The Toggle Action will take an argument of type Seat which is why we have `Toggle Seat`.
+The Toggle Action will take an argument of type Seat.
+That is why we have `Toggle Seat`.
+We are not declaring two Actions here, otherwise there would have been a `|` between them.

     In our `update` function we have a `case` statement that just has one matcher currently for our `Toggle` Action.
 The matcher will use `List.map` to call the `updateSeat` function for each seat in the model (remember our model is a List of Seat).